calavera42/TripleAgent/README.md

 Non-COM open-source reimplementation of Microsoft Agent Technology

 ## What this project is
-This project offers only the API to create and display the animated characters, speech balloons and to synthesize speech.
+This project offers only the API to create and control the animated character.
 It doesn't aim to implement the speech based command system of the original API.

 ## The current implementation